The homology of the Temperley-Lieb algebras: Introduction

 We will now discuss some questions arising from our work.
 Readers with experience in homological stability will be able to think of many new questions in this direction, so we will simply list some that are most prominent in our minds.

-The Temperley-Lieb algebra can be regarded as an algebra of~$1$-dimensional cobordisms embedded in~$2$ dimensions.
-The Brauer algebra, an analogue of the Temperley-Lieb algebra in which the arcs are allowed to cross (with no crossing data recorded), can similarly be viewed as an algebra of~$1$-dimensional cobordisms embedded in infinite dimensions.
+The Temperley-Lieb algebra can be regarded as an algebra of~$1$-dimensional cobordisms embedded in~$2$ dimensions, and the Brauer algebra can similarly be viewed as an algebra of~$1$-dimensional cobordisms embedded in infinite dimensions.

 \begin{question*} Are there analogues of the Temperley-Lieb algebra consisting of~$d$-dimensional cobordisms embedded in~$n$ dimensions?
 Does homological stability hold for these algebras?
 And can the stability be understood in an essentially geometric way? \end{question*}